drduh/macOS-Security-and-Privacy-Guide/README.md

 If you can remember your password, there's no reason to save the **recovery key**.
 However, your encrypted data will be lost forever if you can't remember the password or recovery key.

-If you want to know more about how Filevault 2 works, see the paper [Infiltrate the Vault: Security Analysis and Decryption of Lion Full Disk Encryption](https://eprint.iacr.org/2012/374.pdf) [pdf]
+If you want to know more about how Filevault 2 works, see the paper [Infiltrate the Vault: Security Analysis and Decryption of Lion Full Disk Encryption](https://eprint.iacr.org/2012/374.pdf) [pdf] and related [presentation](http://www.cl.cam.ac.uk/~osc22/docs/slides_fv2_ifip_2013.pdf) [PDF].

 and [IEEE Std 1619-2007 “The XTS-AES Tweakable Block Cipher”](http://libeccio.di.unisa.it/Crypto14/Lab/p1619.pdf) [pdf]